Big airlines

 The graph shows thenumber of scheduled flights per day.
 The bars are divided between domestic and international flights.

-Number of routes on some of the biggest Rex Regional Express airports.
+Number of routes on some of the biggest Rex Airlines airports.

 Most popular flight routesPOPULAR

-Rex Regional Express operates over 100 flight routes.
+Rex Airlines operates over 110 flight routes.
 Here are the most popular.

 From To